 Copyright 2011 James Matthew Barnes

 Barnes, James Matthew.
-"Influence of matrix and fluid microenvironments on cancer cell migration, survival, and metastasis." dissertation, University of Iowa, 2011.
+"Influence of matrix and fluid microenvironments on cancer cell migration, survival, and metastasis."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.